-The parties agree that Operations personnel who are assigned to Patrol functions within the Operations Bureau, whose primary function is to respond to calls for service, will continue the current weekday rotation of the twelve (12) hour shift format until such time as staffing is sufficient to implement a ten (10) hour shift format.
-The decision to implement the ten (10) hour format, or to return to a twelve (12) hour format may only be effected in accordance with provisions of 11.2.B. below.

-- B. For purposes of this Agreement, a shift means the time during which an employee is on assigned duty.
+- The parties agree that Operations personnel who are assigned to Patrol 3 functions within the Operations Bureau, whose primary function is to 4 respond to calls for service, will continue the current weekday rotation of 5 the twelve (12)ten (10) hour shift format until such time as staffing is 6 sufficient to implement a ten (10) hour shift format.
+The decision to 7 8 implement the ten (10) a twelve (12) hour format, or to return to a twelve (12)ten (10) hour format may only be effected in accordance with 9 10 provisions of 11.2.B. below. - B. For purposes of this Agreement, a shift means the time during which an employee is on assigned duty.
 A shift for employees covered by this Agreement will be those prescribed by the Chief of Police or his/her designee.
-Shift pick will be done by time in rank, and then by overall seniority. - Unless waived by the parties, the department will provide at least sixty days' notice prior to the onset of a new schedule.
-For purpose of interpretation, 'schedule' shall be defined as a shift rotation lasting at least one year.
-Upon onset of a schedule, the schedule will stay in place one year or until a new schedule is implemented. - 2.
-Prior to the implementation of a new schedule, the Police Chief or his/her designee shall meet and confer with the union, and discuss the basis for implementing a new schedule. - 3.
-Management will ensure that an employee assigned to a schedule will not be required to work more than nine (9) consecutive weekends.
-In the event there is an individual hardship, deviation from the original assigned schedule will be considered by Police Chief on a case by case basis. - 4.
+Shift pick will be done by time in rank, and then by overall seniority. - 161.
+Unless waived by the parties, the department will provide at least sixty17days' notice prior to the onset of a new schedule.
+For purpose of18interpretation, 'schedule' shall be defined as a shift rotation lasting at19least one year.
+Upon onset of a schedule, the schedule will stay in20place one year or until a new schedule is implemented. - 21 2.
+Prior to the implementation of a new schedule, the Police Chief or 22 his/her designee shall meet and confer with the union, and discuss the 23 basis for implementing a new schedule. - 243.
+Management will ensure that an employee assigned to a schedule will25not be required to work more than nine (9) consecutive weekends.
+In26the event there is an individual hardship, deviation from the original27assigned schedule will be considered by Police Chief on a case by28case basis. - 4.
 For all Operations personnel who are assigned to Patrol functions within the Operations Bureau, whose primary function is to respond for calls for service, any overlap day that is a component of a schedule shall not occur on Sunday, Wednesday or Saturday.
-In addition, Tuesday shall not be used as an overlap day for such personnel who are assigned to a midnight shift. - C. If there is any change in the normal weekly work schedule of an employee, he/she will receive, when possible, one (1) week prior notification.
-If there is a change in the normal weekly work schedule of an employee due to a group shift change, the group shall receive at least two

-(2) weeks prior notification.
+In addition, Tuesday shall not be used as an overlap day for such personnel who are assigned to a midnight shift.

+C. If there is any change in the normal weekly work schedule of an employee, he/she will receive, when possible, one (1) week prior notification.
+If there is a change in the normal weekly work schedule of an employee due to a group shift change, the group shall receive at least two (2) weeks prior notification.
 Members who receive specialty pay may receive shorter notice due to circumstances, in which as much notice as reasonably practicable will be given.

-11.3 EXCHANGE OF HOURS OF WORK
+11 11.3 EXCHANGE OF HOURS OF WORK